cceckman/tsproxy/README.md

 ## Don't use this

 You'll note that this doesn't have much in the way of tests, documentation, fuzzing, or updates.
-Use at our own risl.
+Use at your own risk.